edHelper.com

 By Colleen Messina

-1 A long time ago, a man named Aesop wrote a famous fable about a race between a turtle and a rabbit.
-The slow and steady turtle won the race, and Aesop's clever story reminded people to never give up.
-More recently, movie characters like the turtle dudes in Finding Nemo, have made turtles popular.
+1 A long time ago, a man named Aesop told a story about a race between a tortoise and a rabbit.
+The slow and steady turtle won the race, and Aesop's clever fable reminded people to never give up.
+More recently, movie characters like the turtle dudes in Finding Nemo have made turtles popular.
 But are real turtles all that special?
 People who keep turtles as pets think so!

 2 Turtles have been on Earth for millions of years.
-These versatile reptiles live on every continent except Antarctica and come in all sizes and shapes.
-A tiny Bog turtle is only 4 inches long and weighs just ounces, but a Leathery Turtle can weigh up to 1,500 pounds.
+These versatile reptiles have adapted to live on every continent except Antarctica.
+They come in all sizes and shapes.
+A tiny bog turtle is only 4 inches long and weighs just ounces, but a leatherback sea turtle can weigh up to a ton (2,000 pounds).
 Some turtles can live for more than 100 years, so having a turtle can be a long commitment.
-One Indian Ocean Giant Tortoise was captured when he was about 50 years old.
-He then lived for another 152 years in captivity.
+One giant tortoise was thought to be around 250 years old when he died in a zoo in 2006.

-3 Maybe one reason that turtles have lasted so long is because of their strong shell.
+3 Maybe one reason that turtles have lasted so long is because of their strong shells.
 A turtle shell has 60 different bones all connected together.
-The top part of a turtle shell that looks like a dome is called the carapaces.
-One turtle that does not have a domed shell is the Pancake Tortoise of East Africa.
+The top part of a turtle shell that looks like a dome is called the carapace.
+One turtle that does not have a domed shell is the pancake tortoise of eastern Africa.
 For defense, this turtle wedges himself between narrow stones if a predator is chasing him.
 Then, he inflates himself so the predator can't grab him.
-Fortunately, the Pancake turtle doesn't use maple syrup to slide out of his hiding place.
+Fortunately, the pancake turtle doesn't need maple syrup to slide out of his hiding place.

 For the complete story with questions: click here for printable